h8d13/Vase/.github/docs/hard_ware.md

 Hardened for dev systems.
 LTS more stable version.
 (6.12.x)

-For example when you build nvidia drivers they are built against your curretn kernel-headers making this just as important as the drivers selection part.
+For example when you build nvidia drivers they are built against your current kernel-headers making this just as important as the drivers selection part.

 ---

 # Testing dumps

-# Testing

 Done with browser opened and a few apps to make system 'in-use'.
 Usually a Youtube Video and a code editor.